mrouhi13/thiswayyoufools/_posts/how-to-override-error-pages-in-django.md

 ---
 title: 'How to override error pages in Django?'
-metaDescription: 'Customizing error pages in your Django web application or website by overriding default variables.'
+metaDescription: 'a Customizing error pages in your Django web application or website by overriding default variables.'
-excerpt: 'Customizing error pages in your web application or website is a very useful feature because of giving a good experience to users and let you lead users to the proper page after seeing the error .
-So let see how to customize these pages in Django projects.'
+excerpt: 'Customizing error pages in your web application or website is a handy feature because of giving an excellent experience to users and let you lead users to the right page after seeing the error.
+So let's see how to override these pages in Django projects.'
 coverImage:
     file: '/assets/blog/how-to-override-error-pages-in-django/cover.jpg'
     sourceName: 'Unsplash'